codecarrotlabs/blog.codecarrot.net/_posts/tips/2017-10-06-why-its-a-learning-curve-not-a-line.md

 author: yashumittal
 title: Why It’s a Learning Curve (Not a Line)
 date: 2017-10-06 00:01:00
-categories: design
+categories: tips
-tags: web-developer design learning
+tags: web-developer design learning tips
 description: Learning anything new can be exciting, but it can also be tough.
 It's important to remember that learning is not linear, it's called a learning curve for a reason.
 image: http://blog.codecarrot.net/images/joe-neric-223562.jpg
 ---